 The first thing I did was to put together the day bed I purchased.
 Tyler helped in that area and to be honest, he did just about all of the work himself.
 I love buying products that are easy to assemble.

 Then I removed everything from the walls in here.
 This room was just an anything-goes kind of room until I decided to turn it into a bedroom like it was intended to be used for.
 A cool neon sign by Neon Mama is next on my list of things to get for the room.

 I had to really think about what I could put on the wall that would make a bold statement and I decided on building outlines.
 To be honest, I am planning to redo this one day because I’m not in love with my D.I.Y. buildings.
-I think I can do a lot better and because I’m always striving to improve, I will probably redo it several more times until I feel that I’ve created the best mural I’m capable of creating.
+I think I can do a lot better with custom-made wall sticker designs and because I’m always striving to improve, I will probably redo it several more times until I feel that I’ve created the best mural I’m capable of creating.

 My wall design hasn’t started peeling off the wall and when I moved it to make my lines straighter, there was zero paint peeling and in fact, I used the same tape I’d already used and it’s still hanging on.